European Union: Religion

 The EU has no formal connection to any religion.
 Article 17 of the Treaty on the Functioning of the European Union recognises the "status under national law of churches and religious associations" as well as that of "philosophical and non-confessional organisations".
 The preamble to the Treaty on European Union mentions the "cultural, religious and humanist inheritance of Europe".
 Discussion over the draft texts of the European Constitution and later the Treaty of Lisbon included proposals to mention Christianity or a god, or both, in the preamble of the text, but the idea faced opposition and was dropped.

-Christians in the EU include Catholics of both Roman and Eastern Rite, numerous Protestant denominations with Lutherans, Anglicans, and Reformed forming the majority of Protestant affiliations, and the Eastern Orthodox Church.
+Christians in the EU include Catholics of both Latin and Eastern Rite, numerous Protestant denominations with Lutherans, Anglicans, and Reformed forming the majority of Protestant affiliations, and the Eastern Orthodox Church.
 In 2009, the EU had an estimated Muslim population of 13 million, and an estimated Jewish population of over a million.
 The other world religions of Buddhism, Hinduism, and Sikhism are also represented in the EU population.
 Eurostat's Eurobarometer opinion polls showed in 2005 that 52 per cent of EU citizens believed in a god, 27 per cent in "some sort of spirit or life force", and 18 per cent had no form of belief.

 Into the 21st century, many countries have experienced falling church attendance and membership.
 The countries where the fewest people reported a religious belief were Estonia (16 per cent) and the Czech Republic (19 per cent).
 The most religious countries were Malta (95 per cent, predominantly Catholic) as well as Cyprus and Romania (both predominantly Orthodox) each with about 90 per cent of citizens professing a belief in God.
 Across the EU, belief was higher among women, older people, those with religious upbringing, those who left school at 15 or 16, and those "positioning themselves on the right of the political scale".